jimbateson/jamesbateson.co.uk/src/articles/considering-design-tokens.md

 ```
 <div class="post-note">
 <h3>Note</h3>
-<p>I'm using a hundredths scale naming convention in some of the token examples above (taken from font-weight).
-I find this an easy way to quickley tell if a colour would be lighter or darker, font-size smaller or bigger etc. But not really covering or woreying about naming tokens here.</p>
+<p>I'm using a hundredth scale naming convention in some of the token examples above (taken from font-weight).
+I find this an easy way to quickly tell if a certain color token would be lighter or darker, font-size smaller or bigger, etc, and also not having to resort to more obscure names (particularly useful for greyscales!).
+But not covering or worrying about naming tokens here.</p>
 </div>

 ## Token accessibility
 Trying to set rules to look out for in terms of matching what combinations would be accessible.
-Change to control specific components.
-Font-size scale.
-Ensure that accessible patterns are set up and then reused.
+This can actually be helped by using the numbering scale (see previous note) for token names, as it allows you to match up passing combinations relatively easily.

+Having these rules set up, it ensures you're meeting contrast requirements when building components, which in turn means when building out your product using those components, you're using accessible patterns established in your tokens.

-## Resiliance
+## Resilience

 ## Making life easier for developers
 Less CSS needed, no random values being entered.
 Design/developer collab.